 - HIPAA-compliant web host – Really the question with HIPAA is whether it makes sense to design your own system or to go with a healthcare hosting expert so that all of your core environment, sectioned off as its own private infrastructure, is established within an SSAE-16-audited, HIPAA-audited system and continually monitored by experienced technicians.
 That also takes care of another major security best practice: patching and upgrading.
 HIPAA-compliance software should always be completely up-to-date if you wanted to operate effectively.

 The first element may require a culture shift at your organization.

-We’d be happy to discuss any additional HIPAA Compliant software and other hosting options like our award-winning cloud hosting solution so that you can use on your system to craft a solution that works best for your healthcare company.
+We’d be happy to discuss any additional HIPAA Compliant software and other hosting options, like our award-winning cloud hosting solution, so that you can use it on your system to craft a solution that works best for your healthcare company.